 Dr Tim Soutphommasane

-Dr Tim Soutphommasane is Race Discrimination Commissioner and commenced his five-year appointment on 20 August 2013.
-Prior to joining the Australian Human Rights Commission, he was a political philosopher and held posts at The University of Sydney and Monash University.
+Dr Tim Soutphommasane has been Australia’s Race Discrimination Commissioner since August 2013.
+Prior to joining the Australian Human Rights Commission, Tim was a political philosopher and held posts at the University of Sydney and Monash University.
 His thinking on multiculturalism, national identity and patriotism has been influential in shaping debates in Australia and Britain.

-A first-generation Australian, Dr Soutphommasane was raised in southwest Sydney.
-He completed a Doctor of Philosophy and Master of Philosophy (with distinction) at the University of Oxford, and is a first-class honours graduate of The University of Sydney.
+Dr Soutphommasane was born in France and raised in southwest Sydney.
+He completed a Doctor of Philosophy and Master of Philosophy at the University of Oxford, and is a first-class honours graduate of the University of Sydney.

 For those interested in the correct pronunciation of Dr Soutphommasane’s surname, the phonetic spelling of it is Soot-pom-ma-sarn.

 - Click here to access speeches delivered by the Race Discrimination Commissioner